Financial Economics (MSc)

 Details of funding opportunities, including opportunities for continuing students, alumni and country-specific scholarships, are available via our website.

-Suitable for graduates in Economics, Mathematical Economics, Econometrics, Finance, or Financial Engineering.
+Suitable for graduates with an upper second class Honours degree, or higher, in either Economics, Mathematical Economics, Econometrics, Finance, or Financial Engineering.

 Applications will be considered from recent graduates with a good Honours degree or equivalent from an approved university.

-Applicants whose first language is not English will be required to pass either IELTS/TOEFL exams, obtaining a minimum score of IELTS band 6.5 or 570 in TOEFL (230 for computer-based marking).
+Applicants whose first language is not English will be required to pass an IELTS exam, obtaining a minimum score of 6.5.

 UK & EU Full Time for 2014/15 unless otherwise specified below